We PUT heat pumps IN parsonages!

 -

-People who live in church-owned residences in the state of Washington are eligible to apply.
+People who live in church-owned residences in the state of Washington were eligible to apply.

 About 50% of Washington parsonages house pastors, and the other 50% are rented out to community members.
-Pastors and renters are all eligible to apply.
+Pastors and renters were all eligible to apply.

-Church trustees may not fill out the application; instead, they must encourage parsonage resident(s) to apply.
+Church trustees were not eligible to fill out the application; only parsonage resident(s) could apply.

 -

-This grant is primarily for heat pumps, but it can also pay for the following smaller energy-star rated electric appliances as needed:
+This grant was primarily for heat pumps, but it also paid for the following smaller energy-star rated electric appliances as needed:

 clothes dryers